ML-Bioinfo-CEITEC/ENNGene/README.md

 * `Number of filters` The number of output filters in the convolution.
 * `Kernel size` Specifies the length of the 1D convolutional window.

-Options available for Dense layer:
+Options available for Dense layer, GRU and LSTM:
 * `Number of units` Dimensionality of the output space.

+Option available for GRU and LSTM:
+* `Bidirectional` Apply a bidirectional wrapper on a recurrent layer.

 *Note: The softmax activation function is used for the last layer.*